krystofl/krystofl.github.io/_posts/2021-02-21-ASL-understanding-in-video.md

 Why hasn't someone built a production version of it?
 I don't buy the argument that it's a matter of technology anymore.
 Is it a matter of there not being enough money to be made here?
 Is it just not considered important enough?

 Please ping me if you know any companies building ASL-recognition from video into a commercial product - or if you're thinking about starting one!

+*UPDATE: The Economist has published a good overview of the "[race to teach sign language to computers](https://www.economist.com/science-and-technology/2021/03/06/the-race-to-teach-sign-language-to-computers)" (paywall).
+The article cites data collection and annotation as a major issue, as well as some technological challenges, including capturing people's facial expressions (I'm calling BS on that - take another look at the video above to see why).
+On the bright side, there are a number of teams working on the problem... but on the darker side, none of those seem to be at one of the software giants.*